z-tb/dev-docker/README.md

 ### Makefile Commands

 - `build`: Build the Docker image.
+- `build_upgrade`: Instruct pip to install/upgrade packages in requirements.txt.
+- `clean`: Remove the Docker container and image.
+- `connect`: Connect to the running Docker container.
+- `env` : Create a .env file for use with docker compose
+- `help`: View the make targets
+- `nodemh`: Expose port 3000 (for use with Nodejs)
 - `run`: Run the Docker container.
 - `runm`: Run the Docker container with volume mounting.
 - `runmh`: Run the Docker container with volume mounting of ./app on /app, and $HOME on /mnt/$HOME.
+- `runmhdock`: Run the same way as runmh, but with the host docker.socket mounted in the container (be aware this is a vector for host compromise)
+- `rebuild`: Build the docker image using `--no-cache`
 - `stop`: Stop the running Docker container.
-- `clean`: Remove the Docker container and image.
-- `connect`: Connect to the running Docker container.
-- `build_upgrade`: Instruct pip to install/upgrade packages in requirements.txt.
-- `rebuild`: Build the docker image using `--no-cache`

 ```bash
 # Example usage: